23rd – 28th April 2023.

 - Practical Action

-You can find out more about the event and its new format on the EGU2022 website.
+You can find out more about the event on the EGU2023 website.

 Zurich Flood Resilience Alliance Participation